mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 If you meet all of the criteria above, feel free to remote away :blush:

-If not, you can work with PuTTY and Filezilla to get similar funtionality:
+If not, you need to install the OpenSSh plugin, or you can work with PuTTY and Filezilla to get similar funtionality:

+### Installing OpenSSH into PowerShell (For Windows Version 7 +)

+First search for `Optional Features` on the Windows start menu
+* Select `+ Add a feature`
+* Search the list for `OpenSSH Client`
+* Select `Install`
+* After install completes, reboot

+### PuTTY + FileZilla

 PuTTY is a free implementation of SSH for Windows, and will let you easily access your remote Amazon instance
 * To install PuTTY, follow this [Link](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and select the 64-bit MSI installer